pasqualerossi/Born2BeRoot-Guide/README.md

 3. Login in as the your_username you had created before

-4. Type `Isblk` in your Virtual Machine to see the partition
+4. Type `lsblk` in your Virtual Machine to see the partition

 ## Part 4 - Configurating Your Virtual Machine